pvcraven/2017_web_security/source/final/cole/index.rst

 the new technology paid off when Google took control of a company called DoubleClick.
-[Aa]_ Hevery's team was assigned the job of re-writting the applications of the company with the Angular JS framework, and the apps code was shortened significantly and ran better that it ever has before.
+[Aa]_ Hevery's team was assigned the job of re-writting the applications of the company with the Angular JS framework, and the apps code from the company was shortened significantly and ran better that it ever did before.
 Because of this big success, Google invested more and more in the growth of Angular JS and the Angular team has grown rapidly.